IoT Security Nightmare for CRE: Hacked Vacuums Raise Alarm in Smart Properties

 The vacuum started again, this time screaming racist language repeatedly.
 Swenson shut off the machine, brought it out to the garage, and left it there.

 Strange?
 Amusing?
 No, for a CRE owner, it should be disturbing.
-There is a lot of pressure on property owners to find ways to make property costs as low and efficient as possible.
+There is a lot of pressure on property owners to find ways to make property efficient and costs as low as possible.
 Does that mean robotic vacuums?
 Maybe, but the moral of the story is the potential ubiquity of networked devices.
 They could include sensors for temperature, water leaks, television, phone services, refrigerators, HVAC, and who knows what else will eventually get tied in.

 That is an enormous problem.
 Security for networked devices is often poorly implemented and there is no way to tell by outward examination whether a given product has been or could be compromised.

 It may sound crazy, but the remote takeover of a vacuum cleaner might have also seemed a tad ridiculous before.
 The design and structure of all the niceties of electronic enhancements might be secure, or maybe not.
 It suggests a deep need for digital defense strategies.
-Who has the time, money, or expertise?
+But who has the time, money, or expertise?